couchbase/java-dcp-client/HOWTO-RELEASE.md

 ## Let's do this!

-Start by running `mvn clean verify -Prelease` to make sure the project builds successfully, artifact signing works, and the tests pass.
-If an integration test fails (and if you're okay with that), add `-DskipITs` to the Maven command line to skip integration tests.
+Start by running `mvn clean verify -Prelease` to make sure the project builds successfully, artifact signing works, and the unit tests pass.
+To run the integration tests, go to the `integration-test/aggregator` directory and run `mvn clean verify`.
 When you're satisfied with the test results, it's time to...

 ## Bump the project version number

 1. Edit `pom.xml` and remove the `-SNAPSHOT` prefix from the version string.
+2. Edit `integration-test/pom.xml` and update the `dcp.client.version` property to match the version string in Step 1.
-2. Edit `README.md` and bump the version numbers.
+3. Edit `README.md` and bump the version numbers.
 There may be references to the next snapshot release, so remember to edit those too.
-3. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).
+4. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).